 In today’s crowded app marketplace, personalization is the single thing that can help you brand stand out.
 And it’s never too early to start.
-Apps can set users up for a customized experience right in the onboarding process.
+Apps can set users up for a customized experience right in the app onboarding process.

 Take Spotify’s onboarding process.
 Right after I create an account, I am prompted to pick musical artists I like — a “taste onboarding” process that enables Spotify to create tailored playlists for me right away.
 Though I only pick about five artists, this information allows Spotify to gain a better understanding of my musical preferences, even before I begin engaging with the app.